 He said religious lectures including Quran classes would also be allowed to be held based on the same SOP.

 Continuous efforts by the relevant enforcement agencies in educating the public on the Covid-19 virus have helped reduce the number of new infections.

-Kelantan health director Datuk Dr Zaini Hussin who confirmed this, said the move was taken since last night as a precaution should Covid-19 cases continue to increase in the state.
+Kelantan health director Datuk Dr Zaini Hussin said this was based on the number of Covid-19 cases recorded in the state lately.

 He said the department believes the ban on interstate and inter-district travel during the Movement Control Order (MCO) also contributed to the drop in cases.